eliginsburging/VerbScraper2.0/README.md

   * you will be prompted to enter your own translations
 * Choose which stress is appropriate in your selected examples when multiple stress options appear on где-ударение.рф
   * you will be prompted to select the stress variant appropriate to the example you selected
+* Determine what stress is appropriate if a word does not appear on где-ударение.рф
+  * you will be prompted to select the appropriate stress for such words

 ## A few caveats
-* I have only tested this code on Manjaro linux.
+* I have only tested this code on Manjaro Linux.
 Because the code relies on subprocesses and shell commands to run scrapy spiders (and ANSI escape codes to color terminal output), I cannot guarantee that it will work on Mac or Windows.
-* This tool relies on one package which is not in the standard python library -- Scrapy.
+* This tool relies on two packages which are not in the standard python library -- Scrapy and Pyfiglet.
 I recommend you install requirements.txt in a virtual environment.
 * This tool can retrieve information from the websites noted above.
 What you choose to do with that inforamtion after it has been retrieved is your responsibility.
 I do not advocate publishing shared decks based on Anki cards created with this tool.
 This tool was developed to automate a process I was previously carrying out manually to create a personal deck.
 I have not published any cards gathered with this tool apart from the examples listed in this readme file above.

 ## Instructions for use
-* Install scrapy (preferably in a virtual environment)
+* Install scrapy and pyfiglet (preferably in a virtual environment)
 * Place desired target words on new lines in a file named toscrape.txt (as described above).
   * This file should be in the same directory as loom.py
 * Within your terminal (with your virtual environment activated) run loom.py